ksu-is/Text-Intruders.pi/projectroadmap.md

-1. Checking to make sure we have all of our hardware components (Raspberry Pi3, Jumper Wires, and PIR Motion Sensor)
+1. Checking to make sure we have all of our hardware components (Raspberry Pi 3 Model B, Jumper Wires, and PIR Motion Sensor)
 2. Setting up the Raspberry Pi 3 so that it is functional for the project
-3.
+3. Creating a gmail account for email proccessing
+4. Modify existing code